 represents three overlapping aligned reference proteins, each coming from one

-con_guration.
+configuration.
 The set of paired proteins interacting with the reference proteins is

-positioned around the aligned reference proteins with the enlarged distance.
+positioned around the aligned reference proteins with an enlarged distance.

 To ensure that the paired proteins in the Exploded view will not collide with each

-other, we employ a simple iterative force-directed placement algorithm, where the
+other, we employ a simple iterative force-directed placement algorithm, in which the

 paired proteins repulse each other [15].
-For each reference protein and its paired
+For each reference protein and it’s paired

-protein, the Exploded view keeps the information about their interaction.
+protein, the Exploded view retains the information about their interaction.
 If several

-con_gurations are exploded at once, the Exploded view contains many paired proteins
+configurations are exploded at once, the Exploded view contains many paired proteins

 arranged around the aligned reference proteins.
 As the change in the position